FossMec/Welcome/README.md

 Choose Wisely!

-## Task 2: Your second task is to select a suitable technology that you will learn and pursue, that you have interest in and interested in contributing to FOSS.
+## Task 1: Your first task is to select a suitable technology that you will learn and pursue, that you have interest in and interested in contributing to FOSS.
 You should select a suitable field from below and let us know in our slack general form.

 You are always encouraged to search up on items you find confusing and do research and find out whether it is suitable for you to learn.
 _This is the age of information after all.
 All your doubts are a click away_